Posted employees? Take Dutch employment law into account

 Failure to comply with the WagwEU obligations can, in addition to possible claims from employees, lead to heavy fines.
 Make sure to inform yourself about the impact of Dutch employment law before the start of the secondment.

 ABAB Global Mobility Services has in-house expertise for legal and tax support for employers and expats.
-Please contact Lis van Engelen, global mobility specialist - employment law, at 0485-561301 or send Lis an e-mail.
+Please contact Loes van Baast, global mobility specialist - tax, at +31 40 2942601 or send Loes an e-mail.